adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 - reliability
 - Browsers do this for free and architecting a web app degrades the reliability and performance.
 Very bad considering SPAs are meant to provide a better user experience.
 - all of these issues don't exist if using a traditional website architecture.
 Don't forget rich experiences can still be provided when SPA architecture is not employed.
+-*****The primary issue with single page applications is the fact that they rely on faux navigation either via pushState or the hashchange event.
+Navigation is something browsers perform superbly well.
+This article discusses the impact
+-*****FIRST thing we have to do is to recreate all the things the browser does so well and for free...
 <dl>
 	<dt><a name="ref0"></a>[0]</dt>
 	<dd><a href="http://en.wikipedia.org/wiki/Single-page_application">SPAs on Wikipedia</a></dd>